Andersson007/user_inventory/README.md

 hostname3
 ...
 ```
-Allows to get info:
+Allows to get:

-1) List of users with uid equal 500 and more (min uid may be passed using --min-uid UID)
+1) List of users with uid >500 (min uid may be passed by --min-uid UID)

 2) List of members of a desired group

 3) User info (uid, group membership)

-The output format may be in csv, use --csv argument for this
+Use --csv argument for getting output in csv format.

 ### Synopsis:
 ```